nutanix-japan/nai-llm/docs/airgap_nai/infra_nkp_airgap.md

         > Cluster was created successfully!
 Get the dashboard details with:
         > nkp get dashboard --kubeconfig="$HOME/airgap-nkp/nkpdarksite.conf"
         ```

-    !!! info "Deployment info"

-        The above command with the use of ``--self-managed`` argument, will create a bootstrap cluster, deploy CAPI resources on it and create a NKP base cluster (konvoy) using the CAPI components in the bootstrap cluster.
-It will automatically do the following once the NKP base cluster is provisioned:

-        - Deploy CAPI components on the bootstrap cluster
-        - Move the CAPI components from the bootstrap cluster to the new cluster
-        - Delete the Bootstrap cluster
-        - Deploy the Kommander components on top of the new base NKP cluster

-        See [NKP the Hard Way](../appendix/infra_nkp_hard_way.md) section for more information for customizable NKP cluster deployments.

 4. Observe the events in the shell and in Prism Central events